-Linocut printing is a great way to get into printmaking, with easy-to-cut materials and inexpensive tools readily available online.
-There are simple lino cutting kits for complete beginners and specialty tools for those looking to take the craft to the next level.
+Linocut is a great way to get into the art of printmaking, with easy-to-cut materials and inexpensive tools readily available online.
+You can choose from simple linocut kits for complete beginners to specialty tools for those looking to take the craft to the next level.

-But with several brands, material types, and cutter shapes to choose from, it can be hard to know which lino cutting tools and material to buy.
+But with several brands, material types, and cutter shapes to choose from, it can be hard to know which linocut tools and materials to buy.

-To help, I put together this primer on the best lino cutting tools for both beginner and intermediate printmakers, so you can fly past the boring part and get right to carving!
+To help, I put together this primer on the best linocut tools for both beginner and intermediate printmakers, so you can fly past the boring part and get right to carving!

 Use the menu below to skip to the section most relevant for you.
 Happy carving!